riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/10_principles/principles.md

 # Principles of DotVVM

-To illustrate the Principles of DotVVM, we're gonna build a Calculator.
+To illustrate the Principles of DotVVM, we're gonna build a calculator app.

 However, there are some things you should be able to do before we start: